dbfarms/cac-farmshop/readme.md

 TO DO LIST:
 Bugs
- -redirects....
+ -session controller needs to be able to discern between farmer and customer when creating session -redirects....
  -state farmgood and farmgoods might be the same array in some point, so try to get rid of one